-SELECTED HISTORICAL FINANCIAL INFORMATION

-(Amounts in thousands, except per share data)
+SELECTED HISTORICAL FINANCIAL INFORMATION (Amounts in thousands, except per share data)

 We are providing the following selected historical financial information to aid you in your analysis of the financial aspects of the merger.
 The following selected historical financial information as of and for the years ended December 31, 1998 through December 31, 2002 is derived from ResortQuest's audited consolidated financial statements.
 The selected historical financial information as of and for the six-month periods ended June 30, 2003 and 2002 are derived from unaudited condensed consolidated financial statements.
-In the opinion of ResortQuest's management, the unaudited condensed consolidated financial statements of ResortQuest have been prepared on a basis consistent with its audited consolidated financial statements and include all adjustments, consisting only of normal recurring adjustments, necessary for a fair presentation of the financial position and results of operations for these periods.
-The tables below represent selected historical consolidated financial information of ResortQuest and you should read them together with the historical financial statements and related notes contained in the annual reports and other information that ResortQuest has filed with the Securities and Exchange Commission and incorporated by reference into this joint proxy statement/ prospectus.
-See "Where You Can Find More Information" on page 101 for information on where you can obtain copies.
-The historical results included below and elsewhere in this document are not indicative of the future performance of ResortQuest or the combined company.
+In the opinion of ResortQuest's management, the unaudited condensed consolidated financial statements of ResortQuest have been prepared on a basis consistent with its audited consolidated financial statements and include all adjustments, consisting only of normal recurring adjustments, necessary for a fair presentation of ResortQuest and you should read them together with the historical financial statements and related notes contained in formation of ResortQuest have below represent selected historical consolidated financial information of ResortQuest and you should read them together with the historical financial statements and related notes contained in the annual reports and other information that ResortQuest has filed with the Securities and Exchange Commission and incorporated by reference into this joint proxy statement/ prospectus.
+See "Where You Can Find More Information" on page 105 for information on where you can obtain copies.
+The historical results include below and elsewhere in this document are not indicative of the future performance of ResortQuest or the combined company.